-This is a very different budget from the budget for living independently when you are working, and you'll see that this person still has a lot of the same fixed costs, such as water.
+This is a very different example budget from the budget for living independently when you are working, and you'll see that this person would still have a lot of the same fixed costs, such as water.
 We'd point out that both the independent living budgets show the person has saved money by getting a social broadband tariff (see section 7).

-TOTAL £982.67
+TOTAL £1.117.67

+Council Tax Benefit £135

 UC Rent Allowance £690.56

-UC Standard Allowance £292.11 £292.11
+UC Standard Allowance £292.11

-INCOME TOTAL £982.67
+INCOME TOTAL £1,117.67